Note: This blog was updated October 2024.

 If you’ve searched for anything on Google lately, then you’ve probably noticed a lot more variety in what shows up on the page.
 You’ll see things like rich snippets, passage rankings and “people also ask” sections.

-These extensions are designed to give people the answer they are searching for as quickly as possible without leaving Google.
+These extensions are designed to give people the answers they are searching for as quickly as possible without leaving Google.
 These SERP features are great for the user, and they can provide a boost in site traffic and awareness for your brand should your content be pulled for one of these features.

 That all sounds great, but should you build your strategy around attaining these placements?